Our Relationship With Our Feelings

-Popular “self-help” messages promote the idea that we need to control what we feel, tellings us that we should strive to always be confident, happy, or grateful.
-However, our deepest beliefs about what we should and shouldn’t feel stem from our childhood experience and the messages we received as kids.
-We usually learn that feeling a certain way makes us a good person, and feeling another way makes us a bad or unlovable person.
-For example, we may feel that it’s wrong to show sadness or anger if we had a parent who disapproved of these feelings.
-If we were criticized or punished for our emotions, we probably still feel shame about having those feelings.
+In addition, we hold deep and often unconscious beliefs about what we should and shouldn’t feel that are rooted in our childhood experience and the messages we received as kids.
+Most likely, we learned that feeling a certain way makes us a good person, and feeling another way makes us a bad or unlovable person.
+We were deeply impacted anytime we were criticized, rejected, or punished for having our feelings.
+For example, we may believe that it’s wrong to show sadness or anger if we had a parent who disapproved of these feelings.
+Furthermore, a religion may have taught us that certain parts of us need to be repressed in order for us to be accepted by God.

-A religion may have taught us that certain parts of us need to be repressed in order for us to be accepted by God.
-Whatever the specific experiences were, at their core was a sense that we had to be different than how we were, in order to please others and get the love we needed.
-This created a deep unconscious belief that it is wrong to be ourselves.
+Whatever the specific experiences were, at their core was a sense that we had to be different than how we were.
+We learned to regulate our inner experience in order to please others and get what we needed.
+This created a pattern of self-rejection, in which we came relate to our own feelings through the lens of good and bad, right and wrong.

 When we mindfully experience our feelings, we don’t act them out.
 Instead, we turn inwards, using curiosity and awareness to understand what is happening for us.
 We become explorers of ourselves, seeking to learn the meaning of what we are feeling.
-For example, we may come to recognize that our emotions are connected to past experiences.
+For example, we may come to recognize that our emotions are connected to our past experiences.
 This awareness provides the best basis for consciously choosing how to respond to our feelings, making us less likely to express them in harmful and impulsive ways.

 However, we can’t understand the meaning of our feelings when we aren’t open to them.
 Whenever we judge them as bad or wrong, or try to avoid having them, we are rejecting our actual experience, and we can’t learn anything from it.